 In her first year as a teenager, Michela’s performing life is warming up.

 The station’s Brent Farris declared “Christmas Gift” a potential hit and urged Michela to run with it.
-The Hillcrest Middle School seventh grader plots now an entire Christmas album.
+The Hillcrest Middle School seventh grader now plans a Christmas album.

 Just a week ago, she was near Palm Springs for an “America’s Got Talent” audition.

 “She’s very alive on stage.
-She’s focused,” said director Sheri Lee Miller.
+She’s focused,” director Sheri Lee Miller said.

 “Michela has a tremendous joy about her that I really love.”